Owais-Shaikh-0786/Speech-Emotion-Recognition-with-librosa/README.md

 ## Evaluation
 The models are evaluated using test data, and performance metrics such as accuracy are computed.
 The best performing model is saved for future use.

+## Skills:
+- Data preprocessing
+- Feature engineering
+- Building CNN models.

+## Lesson Learned
+The project mentions data augmentation.
+This technique increases the amount of training data and helps the model generalize better.